robertdfrench/revolving-doors/README.md

 unusual, this API is not very big.
 The goal of this project is to help folks become comfortable with the doors API in a single sitting.

+### Prerequisites
+You should know a little C, and have an interest in systems programming.
+More specifically, this tutorial assumes you either understand or can teach yourself about the following:

+* When a process opens a file, it gets back a "file descriptor" which is an int
+* Making a "System Call" is really just asking the OS to do something for you
+* C represents arrays by a pointer to the beginning of some data, and its length
+* `printf` takes some funky arguments, and you have to look those up sometimes.

 ### Sources
 I am writing this because there seems to be so little about doors on the internet.
 Here is what I have been able to gather, in order of usefulness: